carfirst125/portfolio/NLP Sentiment Analysis for App reviews/readme.md

   * Customer Rating: this is implicit assessment of review sentiment.
 Following that, the review of low rating (less than 3) could be assumed having negative sentiment.

 Each method having one point.
 With one point more, the more sentence reaches to negative.
 In my demo, the sum of method point is used.
-Following that, each review has 4 value of point [0,1,2,3] with 3 is significant negative, 2 is slight negative, 1 is neutral, 0 is non-negative
+Following that, each review has 4 values of point [0,1,2,3] with 3 is significant-negative, 2 is slight-negative, 1 is neutral, 0 is non-negative.

+It is noted that the review data need processing before using.
+Processing including removing emoji, correct vietnamese words, stopwords processing, punctuation processing, etc.

 #### 2) Topic Modeling